-The paper will be assessed by two 5,000 word essays.
+The paper will be assessed by two essays, normally one from each half of the paper.
 Students should demonstrate knowledge of both the themes in question and first-hand knowledge of the recommended primary text.
+Essays should be 5000 words maximum.

 The paper will be taught by Professor Fergusson in eight two-hour sessions each comprising a one-hour lecture on the selected theme and a one-hour seminar discussion of the selected texts.
+Teaching will be spread across Michaelmas and Lent Terms.